mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l)
+- **Successful Builds:** $(git log --since="7 days ago" --oneline | wc -l) builds in the last 7 days.
-  - SAGE-AI can analyze the commit history to identify patterns in successful builds.
-It can suggest optimizations, such as identifying dependencies that frequently cause build failures and proposing changes to the build scripts.
+- **Trend Analysis:** SAGE-AI can analyze the build logs to identify patterns and trends that might indicate reliability issues.
+For example, it can detect if certain commits or branches consistently cause build failures.
-  - **Recommendation:** Implement automated tests to catch build issues early.
-SAGE-AI can help prioritize these tests based on historical data.
+- **Automated Testing:** SAGE-AI can suggest and implement automated tests to catch build issues early.
+It can also prioritize builds based on the impact of changes, ensuring critical components are tested first.

 ### 🐛 Bug Detection & Resolution
-**AI Helps Identify and Fix Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Recent Bug Fixes:** $(git log --since="30 days ago" --grep="fix" --oneline | wc -l)
+- **Recent Bug Fixes:** $(git log --since
-  - SAGE

 ---